Together with Me

-Together With Me (อกหักมารักกับผม) is a 2017 Thai BL (Boys' Love) drama aired on LINE TV.
-It was broadcast on Wednesdays and Thursdays starting from August 24, 2017 to October 5, 2017.

-It contains a total of 13 episodes with an average span of 50 minutes each.
+Together with Me (อกหักมารักกับผม) is a 2017 Thai Boys' Love drama aired on LINE TV.
+It was broadcast on Wednesdays and Thursdays starting from 24 August 2017 to 5 October 2017.
+It consisted a total of 13 episodes with an average span of 50 minutes each.
 This story takes place before the events of Bad Romance: The Series.
 It focuses on Korn and Knock and how they met and all the obstacles they had to go through before they officially became a couple.
-There are 3 main couples in the series: Korn & Knock, Farm & Bright, Phubet & Kavitra.

-In early 2018 it was announced that there would be a sequel titled "Together with Me: The Next Chapter" which will follow Korn & Knock's relationship after Bad Romance: The Series.
-The official release date is September 28, 2018.
+There are three main couples in the series: Korn and Knock, Farm and Bright, Phubet and Kavitra.
+In early 2018 it was announced that there would be a sequel titled Together with Me: The Next Chapter which will follow Korn & Knock's relationship after Bad Romance: The Series.
+It premiered in 28 September 2018.

-Plot
+Synopsis

 One day at Amphawa, Knock, a young engineering student, wakes up to a shock: he is naked next to his childhood best friend, Korn, due to drunkenness and hormones.
 After fighting and arguing, Korn and Knock agree to keep this as a secret.
 Korn's other best friend, Yiwha, takes matters into her own hands, and tries to expose Knock's girlfriend, Plern Pleng.
 During the span of this series, Korn and Knock fight a lot, but also have a lot of sweet moments together, and in the end they both confess to each other and start dating.